BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. It is a foul if you scratch or jump the cue ball off the table.
 Your opponent receives ball in hand behind the head string.

+## 13. Jumped Balls Off Table

+1. It is a foul if you jump an object ball off the table.
+The object ball is spotted and your opponent accepts the cue ball in position.

-## 13. Illegally Pocketed Balls / Owed Balls – Spotting Requirements
+## 14. Illegally Pocketed Balls / Owed Balls – Spotting Requirements

 1. All illegally pocketed or owed balls are spotted, but spotting is delayed until the shooter’s inning ends.
 If you score the last ball remaining on the table but have not yet won the game, any illegally pocketed or owed balls being held for spotting are then spotted at once and your inning continues.

-## 14. Spotting Forgotten Balls
+## 15. Spotting Forgotten Balls

 1. If both players agree, forgotten balls may be spotted at any time after they are remembered.
 If either player objects to the earlier spotting then any owed balls are spotted after the end of the next player’s inning.
 However, if there are no balls left on the table and the game has not been won, then all forgotten balls must be spotted immediately.

-## 15. All Remaining Balls are Behind the Head String with Cue Ball in Hand Behind the Head String
+## 16. All Remaining Balls are Behind the Head String with Cue Ball in Hand Behind the Head String

 1. When you have cue ball in hand behind the head string and all remaining balls are also behind the head string, the object ball nearest the head string may be spotted upon your request.
 If two or more balls at an equal distance from the head string are nearest the head string, you may choose which ball to spot.

-## 16. End of Game
+## 17. End of Game

 1. For two players, the game ends when:
    - a. in a long rack game, one player has legally pocketed eight balls and does not owe any balls;